gkanogiannis/KMC/README.md

 Installation
 =
-The following libraries come with KMC in a binary (64-bit compiled for x86 platform) form.
-If your system needs other binary formats, you should put the following libraries in kmer_counter/libs:
+The following required libraries (and their headers) should be available in your system:
 * libbzip2 - for support for bzip2-compressed input FASTQ/FASTA files (http://www.bzip.org/)
 * zlib - for support for gzip-compressed input FASTQ/FASTA files (http://www.zlib.net/)